jijiben/supervision_nucleaire/README.md

 - The application is deployed on Heroku and can be accessed at the following links:
   - [Flask supervision-nucleaire App](https://supervision-nucleaire.herokuapp.com/)
   - [Data Endpoint](https://supervision-nucleaire.herokuapp.com/data)

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please feel free to contribute.

+I personally enjoyed working on this project, and I hope that it showcases my skills and enthusiasm for the position.
+I am highly motivated to work with your team and contribute to the success of the project.

+Thank you for considering my application, and I look forward to the opportunity to work together!

 ## License